 Originally from Detroit, MI, Trice began his training in 1988 under the direction of Aulani Chun in San Diego, CA at Mesa College.
 While training, he simultaneously completed his remaining two years of a four-and-a-half year contract with the U.S. Navy.
 Upon completion of his Naval contract, he was accepted into the Alvin Ailey Certificate Program in 1991.
 Since completing the program in 1993, Trice spent the following six years as a featured artist with MOMIX, Complexions Contemporary Ballet, Joseph Holmes Chicago Dance Theater, Kevin Iega Jeff, Donald Byrd/The Group and Forces of Nature Dance Company.
 During that period, Trice developed and began presenting his own choreographic work while simultaneously establishing his teaching philosophy, style and technique.

-In 1998, Trice created nathantrice/RITUALS, a Project-by-Project dance theater company as a means to share his own artistic vision.
-Since then he and his company have toured throughout the United States, Bermuda, Aruba, Japan, Argentina and Hong Kong.
+In 1998, Trice created nathan trice / RITUALS as a means to share his own artistic vision.
+Since then his company has toured throughout the United States, Bermuda, Aruba, Japan, Argentina and Hong Kong.
 Over the past fifteen years, the company has performed in some of the most prestigious festivals, including Summer Stage, Jacob’s Pillow Dance Festival, the 92nd Street Y’s Harkness Dance Festival in the world, including City Center Fall For Dance, Lincoln Center’s Out of Doors, E-Moves Gatehouse Dance Festival, Symphony Space, Judson Memorial Church’s DADD series, Danspace Project, (IABD) International Association of Blacks in Dance, Hiroshima City Museum, Dance New Amsterdam’s (DNA) In The Company of Men, Aruba Festival and The Hong Kong Hip Hop Festival.

-During this time Trice focused on developing a number of multimedia projects that aim to reflect dynamics of identity, gender, culture, technology and the human spirit.
+During this time Trice focused on developing a number of multimedia projects that reflect dynamics of identity, gender, culture, technology and the human spirit.

 Projects to date: